RoboSpatial: Teaching Spatial Understanding to 2D and 3D Vision-Language Models for Robotics

 The Ohio State University

-TL;DR A large-scale 2D/3D dataset of real indoor environments for spatial reasoning in robotics.
+TL;DR A large-scale 2D/3D dataset of real indoor/tabletop environments for spatial reasoning in robotics.

 Overview

 Spatial understanding is essential for robots to perceive, reason about, and interact with their environments.
-However, current visual language models often rely on general-purpose image datasets that lack robust spatial scene understanding and reference frame comprehension (ego-, object-, or world-centric).
+However, current visual language models often rely on general-purpose image datasets that lack robust spatial scene understanding and reference frame comprehension (ego-, world-, or object-centric).
 To address this gap, we introduce RoboSpatial, a large-scale dataset of real indoor and tabletop environments captured via egocentric images and 3D scans.
-RoboSpatial provides 1M images, 5K 3D scans, and 3M annotated spatial relationships, enabling both 2D and 3D spatial reasoning.
-Models trained on RoboSpatial outperform baselines on tasks including spatial affordance prediction, spatial relationship prediction, and robotics manipulation.
+RoboSpatial provides 1M images, 5k 3D scans, and 3M annotated spatial relationships, enabling both 2D and 3D spatial reasoning.
+Models trained on RoboSpatial outperform baselines on tasks including spatial affordance prediction, spatial relationship prediction, and robot manipulation.

 Approach